storedsafe/x509-vacuumer/README.md

-# argus
+# x509-vacuumer

-argus.py is a simple script to locate, retrieve and store X.509 certificates in StoredSafe.
+x509-vacuumer.py is a simple script to locate, retrieve and store X.509 certificates in StoredSafe.

-argus.py will parse the certificate and store relevant meta information alongside  the certificate in StoredSafe.
+x509-vacuumer.py will parse the certificate and store relevant meta information alongside the certificate in StoredSafe.

 StoredSafe's PubSub system will receive a subscription on an alert 30 days prior to the expiration date of each stored certificate.